DrStef/Machine-Learning-and-Digital-Signal-Processing-for-Genome-Classification/README.md

 <br>

-##  Insects DNA sequences classification
+##  Part III: Insects DNA sequences classification

 Excellent results were achieved using the method described in the previous section.
 This part is left as an exercise. <br>
 We used a subset of the Insect DNA sequence dataset for the soft-align process.
 Which may introuduce a bias.